tscheckel/bvar/README.md

 # bvar
-Various functions to estimate Bayesian Vectorautoregressions
+This repository contains functions to estimate Bayesian Vector Autoregressions (VARs) implemented in Julia.
+It's still a work in progress, so please bear with me.